jooobay/SimpleCarCostCalculator/README.md

 Browse to https://localhost:5001 to see the working app.

 At the first run, it takes a little while before all dependencies are resolved.
 Just have a little patience.
 After the first run, things are much faster.

+Nice to have in future :
+- Object category could have been created to force a better model architecture, Categories are strored in appsettings.json
+- Unit Tests